jansmolders86/mediacenterjs/README.md

 __version 0.0.53__

+* Moved Windows binaries, Linux dependencies need to be installed manually from now on.
 * Playing 'on the fly' transcoding video now works.
 * Self updating.
 The application is now updateable from the app itself.
 No need to use GIT or NPM.